 The words deepest and highest, when used to describe Truth, are conflicting vertical metaphors that don't seem to bother religious fundamentalists, who believe that their Truth encompasses everything -- from the depths of the earth to the heights of the distant galaxies.
 Scientists or agnostics, on the other hand, rarely profess a knowledge of deepest, greatest or ultimate Truth.
-As I argue in The Sum of All Things -- from Aquinas & Dante to Summa Post Theologica -- this sort of totalizing belief system made some sense in the Middle Ages, yet it's very hard for reasonable, rational people to maintain today.
-And yet still -- in churches, synagogues, mosques, and temples all over the world -- congregants are told that their specific religious Mystery trumps scientific mystery in general.
+As I argue in Aquinas & Dante to Summa Post Theologica (in Section 2.
+Religion — Christianity), this sort of totalizing belief system made some sense in the Middle Ages, yet it's very hard for reasonable, rational people to maintain today.
+And yet still — in churches, synagogues, mosques, and temples all over the world — congregants are told that their specific religious Mystery trumps scientific mystery in general.
 Their Mystery is a Master Key to the gates of eternity, and it supersedes all the ‘minor’ mysteries that we're yet to understand -- the four dimensions of space and time, the depths of the universe, matter, light, gravity, consciousness, etc.

 Unable to appreciate the secular and democratic possibilities of metaphor, and unable to find deep wonder in a universe without dogma, many literalist Christians fall back on ideas such as Intelligent Design (which circumvents evolution), Predestination and the Elect (which justifies spiritual elitism), and Original Sin (which induces a deep sense of guilt, which then requires Grace or Redemption).
 Some fundamentalist Christians even suggest there's an anti-religious conspiracy among liberals, humanists, and scientists.
 Yet it's precisely the opposite: investigating reality from every possible perspective is called freedom of enquiry.
 Exchanging views about these investigations is called freedom of expression.
 Conspiracy is much easier to find in the councils of the early Church, where they decided on dogmas that would last thousands of years, or in the closed-door meetings and the back-room dealings of the Vatican, where they continue to promote a male, heterosexual, elitist, and exclusive version of universal Truth.